artbrock/artbrock.com/README.md

 ## Contact form

-The contact pages uses a simple Typeform that sends an email to `arthur.brock@holo.host` for each submission.
+The contact pages uses a simple Typeform that sends an email to Arthur's main holo.host email for each submission.